megascatterbomb/mega_mod/README.md

     - When Hale caps, his health will tick up faster and faster until it reaches max health, at which point Hale wins the round.
   - The health gained/lost each second starts at 1, then increases by 1 every second.
   - If the Mercs have the point and Hale doesn't do any damage to the Mercs for 30 seconds, an additional 1.05 multiplier is added onto the health drain *each second*.
+    - For example, after 45 seconds:
+      - Hale will take 45 damage per second.
-    - For example This means a $1.05^{15} = 2.08$ multiplier to the health drain per tick after 45 seconds of not dealing damage.
-The multiplier resets to 1.0 once Hale deals damage.
+      - Then a $1.05^{15} = 2.08$ multiplier is applied to the health drain as Hale has not dealt damage for 45 seconds.
+      - The final damage per tick is ~94 damage per tick.
+    - The multiplier resets to 1.0 once Hale deals damage.
     - The reverse is also true; if Hale owns the point and the mercs don't deal damage to Hale for 30 seconds, Hale's health will regenerate faster.
     - This multiplier resets the moment the team that has the point takes damage from the other team.
   - These changes prevent either side from getting an undeserved victory, as the opponent still has a *slim* chance of winning after the capture.